 A locally produced training video on airway management was added as a result of the video teaching session in the instructors' course 2018.
 More locally produced videos of “how to” were added by Dr Hong and The in 2019.

 Practical sessions have been extended with a focus on airway management throughout the course.

-The 2018 addition of a "discussion group" session early in the course resulted in more effective and earlier interraction amongst the group.
+The 2018 addition of a "discussion group" session early in the course resulted in more effective and earlier interaction amongst the group.

-The course has been run 3 times since it's initiation - all by Dr Hong and The with assisitance from "graduates" of the previous courses.
+The course has only been run 3 times since it's initiation - all by Dr Hong and Thế with assistance from "graduates" of the previous courses.

 It lasts 2.5 days and there has been no Australian input since the first course.There were 15 attendees (doctors and nurses) at the PTC course in 2018 - coming from various hospitals and medical centres in Ninh Thuan province.

-In 2018, a 1 day community first aid course (along with its own 1 day "train-the-trainer" course) was delivered by Cuong, Au and Bao Khue - largely to Red Cross members (20).
-As no government organisation sees itself as having repsonsibility ofr community health education, there is no immediate future in this course.
-Although the executive management staff at NTGH suggetsed that smaller medical centres might dleiver it to their communities, there is no requirement for them to do so.
+In 2018, a 1-day community first aid course (along with its own 1 day "train-the-trainer" course) was delivered by Cuong, Au and Bao Khuê - largely to Red Cross members (20).
+As no government organisation sees itself as having responsibility of community health education, there is no immediate future in this course.
+Although the executive management staff at NTGH suggested that smaller medical centres might deliver it to their communities, there is no requirement for them to do so.